-• The estimates of future Federal deficits are quite sensitive to one's economic assumptions.
-Yet even under the most optimistic of economic assumptions, the deficit will remain at historically high \$200 billion levels over the foreseable future, unless drastic action is taken.

-proposed spending cuts and revenue proposals are enacted, the deficits are still projected to be:
+- The estimates of future Federal deficits are quite sensitive to one's economic assumptions.
+Yet even under the most optimistic of economic assumptions, the deficit will remain at historically high \$200 billion levels over the foreseable future, unless drastic action is taken. - Assuming an extremely strong recovery (4% real growth of GNP) is sustained over the next few years and all of the Administration's proposed spending cuts and revenue proposals are enacted, the deficits are still projected to be: